 Complete Tool 4: Stakeholder Analysis Matrix to identify the people and organizations that you will need to collaborate closely with or invite to form an advocacy coalition or joint campaign.
 Understanding where stakeholders are on this matrix will make your advocacy more effective.

-High interest: stakeholders who have similar interests or goals to your own
+High interest: stakeholders with similar interests or goals

-High influence: stakeholders who have significance and power
+High influence: stakeholders with high significance or power

 Low influence: stakeholders with little significance or power